1969–70 Northern Rugby Football League season: Play-offs

+Final

 Challenge Cup

 Castleford beat Wigan 7-2 in the final played at Wembley in front of a crowd of 95,255.

 This was Castleford’s third Cup Final win in three Final appearances and their second in successive years.
 It was also the lowest winning score in a Challenge Cup Final at Wembley.

+County cups

+Swinton beat Leigh 11–2 to win the Lancashire County Cup, and Hull F.C. beat Featherstone Rovers 12–9 to win the Yorkshire County Cup.